wisniewskikr/google-apps-script/Alert-Buttons/README.md

 ##### Result
 After click "Yes" in Alert the text "Hello World" should be displayed in cell A1.
-After click "No" or close Alert nothing should happened.
+After click "No" or close Alert then cell A1 should be cleaned.

 IMPLEMENTATION